Understanding Carbon Neutral Heating - A Practical Guide for UK Homes

 - Reducing reliance on fossil fuels

 It is less about one single product and more about how the system is designed and controlled.
+In practical terms, lower-carbon heating usually comes from choosing the right system for the room, limiting wasted heat, and making the electricity that powers it as clean as possible.

 Why Electric Heating Is Becoming Greener